A good example from Saint Thomas More:

 Saint Thomas More took his fatherly responsibilities very seriously.
 Thomas had an unyielding intention to provide for the needs of his children, especially in the area of formation.
 This formational provision was extra-challenging for Thomas since besides his responsibilities as a father, he also felt called to take on many professional duties that kept him away from his home for substantial amounts of time.

-In the summer of 1511, Thomas’ wife Jane died after only six and a half years of marriage, leaving Thomas with four young children.
+In the summer of 1511, Thomas’ wife Jane died after only six and one half years of marriage, leaving Thomas with four young children.
 Soon after, Thomas decided it would be best to remarry Alice Middleton for the sake of his children.
 Alice has been described as hard-working, enterprising, respectful, and competent.
 She was also described by Thomas’ friend Erasmus as “not especially beautiful and no longer a little maid, either.”
-Erasmus also made clear that Thomas remarried “for the sake of his family rather than for pleasure.”
+Erasmus further made clear that Thomas remarried “for the sake of his family rather than for pleasure.”

 “…to put virtue in the first place among goods, learning in the second; and in their studies to esteem most whatever may teach them piety towards God, charity to all, and modesty and Christian humility in themselves.
 By such means they will receive from God the reward of an innocent life, and in the assured expectation of it will view death without dread, and meanwhile possessing solid joy will neither be puffed up by the empty praise of men, nor dejected by evil tongues.”